DependencyTrack/hyades/README.md

 * a database
 * a Kafka-compatible broker
-* the API server
-* the frontend

-While API server and frontend will eventually be included, database and Kafka broker will not.

 Helm charts to deploy Kafka brokers to Kubernetes are provided by both [Strimzi](https://strimzi.io/) and [Redpanda](https://github.com/redpanda-data/helm-charts).